 - Mark Phipps, City of Aurora Public Works

 - Lori Larson, City of La Porte Utilities

 - Sarah Hunn, DuPage County Stormwater Management Commission

 - Tim Kingsland, Hobart Sanitary and Stormwater District

 - Joe Exl, Indiana Department of Natural Resources

 - Mike Prusila, Lake County Stormwater Management Commission

-- Chris Woolford, Lake County Stormwater Management Commission
+- Kurt Woolford, Lake County Stormwater Management Commission

 - Matthew Lake Merrillville Stormwater Utility

 - Richard Fisher, Metropolitan Water Reclamation District of Greater Chicago